 Saying 'what do you think of that Joe Brolly?'

-It's been two-and-a-half years, folks.
+It's been years, folks.
 It's time we let go.

 Calling Manchester United fans 'Mancs' and calling Liverpool fans 'Scousers'